semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

-The `SEMAPHORE_WORKFLOW_ID` environment variable remains the same during a pipeline run and is available in all the blocks of a pipeline as well as in all promoted or auto promoted pipelines.
+The `SEMAPHORE_WORKFLOW_ID` environment variable remains the same during a pipeline run and is available in all the blocks of a pipeline as well as in all promoted and auto promoted pipelines.

+If you need to reuse just a single resource, using the `SEMAPHORE_WORKFLOW_ID` environment variable is simplest and quickest solution.

 ### SEMAPHORE\_PIPELINE\_ID

-The `SEMAPHORE_PIPELINE_ID` environment variable remains the same throughout all the blocks of a pipeline, which makes it a perfect candidate for sharing data inside the same pipeline.
+The `SEMAPHORE_PIPELINE_ID` environment variable remains the same throughout all the blocks of a pipeline, which, at first, makes it the perfect candidate for sharing data inside the same pipeline.

+However, using `SEMAPHORE_PIPELINE_ARTEFACT_ID` is the recommended way because the value of `SEMAPHORE_PIPELINE_ARTEFACT_ID` does not change if there are rebuilds in a pipeline.

 ### SEMAPHORE\_PIPELINE\_ARTEFACT_ID

 The `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variable always exists.
-Its value is the same as the value of the `SEMAPHORE_PIPELINE_X_ARTEFACT_ID` environment variables, where `X` is the biggest number among all `SEMAPHORE_PIPELINE_X_ARTEFACT_ID` environment variables.
+Its value is the same as the value of the `SEMAPHORE_PIPELINE_X_ARTEFACT_ID` environment variables, where `X` is the biggest number among all the `SEMAPHORE_PIPELINE_X_ARTEFACT_ID` environment variables of a given pipeline.

 So, in the pipeline that is initiated by `.semaphore/semaphore.yml`, you will have both `SEMAPHORE_PIPELINE_ARTEFACT_ID` and `SEMAPHORE_PIPELINE_0_ARTEFACT_ID`